Scarabaeus1031/NEXAH/README.md

 This visualization shows a trajectory from a real IEEE power grid model.

-NEXAH reconstructs the local **flow field** around the system state, revealing:
+NEXAH reconstructs the local **flow field** around the system state.

+What becomes visible:

 - directional structure
 - transition channels
 - stability constraints

+→ the system does not move freely
+→ it is **guided by an underlying field geometry**

 ---